Louis Alphonse Gassion: Biography

 On 4 September 1914, he married Annetta Giovanna Maillard, an Italian-born café singer known under the stage name of Line Marsa.
-On 19 December 1915, she gave birth to their first child, a daughter- Édith Giovanna, who would go on to become Édith Piaf.
-He left Édith in the care of his mother when she was two years old, after Annetta and her mother Emma had been neglecting her care.
+On 19 December 1915, she gave birth to their first child, a daughter- Édith Giovanna, who became Édith Piaf.
+He left Édith in the care of his mother when she was age 2 after Annetta and her mother Emma had neglected her.
 They also had a second child, Herbert (1918-1997).

 In 1922, Louis was going to take an engagement in the Caroli circus, but decided to become an independent act, touring with various itinerant circuses.
-Often, Louis would have Édith sing for the crowds after he performed.
-This was when she first realised her talent for singing.
-On 4 June 1929, Louis divorced Annetta, due to her substance abuse.
+Often, Louis had Édith sing for the crowds after he performed, which was when she first realised her talent for singing.
+On 4 June 1929, Louis divorced Annetta due to her substance abuse.
 In 1932, when Édith left to live with her boyfriend Louis Dupont and friend Simone Bertaut, he married Jeanne Georgette L'Hôte, with whom he had a third child, Dénise, born in 1931.

 Death

 Gassion died of lung cancer on 3 March 1944 in Paris, aged 62.
-He is buried alongside his daughter (Piaf), son-in-law, and granddaughter at Père Lachaise Cemetery.
+He is buried alongside his daughter (Piaf), son-in-law Théo Sarapo, and granddaughter (Piaf's daughter Marcelle) at Père Lachaise Cemetery.

 In popular culture

-In 2007, Louis Gassion was portrayed by Jean-Paul Rouve in Olivier Dahan's biopic of Édith Piaf's life, La Vie en rose.
+In 2007, Louis Gassion was portrayed by Jean-Paul Rouve in Olivier Dahan's biopic La Vie en rose.